 Some plants, like green beans, carrots and most types of greens, are easy to start from seed.
-Directly sow these seeds in your prepared buckets according to your local growing season.
+Direct sow these seeds in your prepared buckets according to your local growing season.

 Tomatoes, peppers and many herbs are usually best to plant as established seedlings.
-Either start your seedlings indoors several weeks before your last regional frost date or purchase them from a garden store.
+Either start your seedlings indoors several weeks before your last regional frost date or purchase them from a local garden store.

 Fill your bucket with the plants of your choice, and give your new mini-garden a good watering.